 The Centre for Food Safety and Innovation (CFSI) provides industry and government with access to cutting-edge research and knowledge of emerging issues related to food safety and shelf life.

 Our researchers are internationally recognised for leadership in modelling the ecology of bacteria in foods, a discipline called ‘predictive microbiology’.

 We share knowledge with industry and other stakeholders through tools to manage safety and quality in complex food systems, with local, national and international applications.

 Our vision is to support the food industry to achieve improved safety and shelf-life of food.

-The Centre’s research activities are represented by three key areas:
+The Centre’s research activities are represented by two key areas: